annesjyu/w231/README.md

 # Cross-Border Data Flows & Privacy

-## Cross-border Data Transfers (CBDT)
+Global economy depends on the transfer of data.

-**Cross-border Data Transfers (CBDT)** usually means personal data collected from one location are transferred to a third country or international organization subject to compliance with set conditions, including conditions for onward transfer.
+**Cross-border Data Transfers (CBDT)** usually means personal data collected from one location are transferred to a third country or international organization.
+CBDT restrictions fall into two general categories:

+* *Privacy Regulations*: the process subject to compliance with set conditions, including conditions for onward transfer.
+Once conditions are met, transfers are allowed.
 It typically involves matters like, [Top 10 operational impacts of the GDPR: Part 4 - Cross-border data transfers][1]

 * Data subject consent,
 * Data anonymization,